Spain

 Madrid

 Madrid, lively and vibrant at every hour, is renowned for its openness and diverse mix of people from all corners of the globe.
+Beyond its iconic museums, bustling streets filled with a variety of shops, world-class dining options, and unrivalled nightlife.

 -